Professor of Public Policy,

 Over the past decade there has been a substantial increase in scholarly activity devoted to comparative policy analysis spurred by the advent of the European Union and the dynamics of globalization.
 Many policymakers, practitioners, academics and students express a rising interest in learning about how public officials in other countries are trying to address problems such as poverty, unemployment, environmental decline, health, education, and mass transportation.
 Drawing on that interest, this series intends to advance critical discourse and the interpenetration of ideas about the design and impact of public policies.
 What can we learn from each other?
 The central objective of this series is to generate new insights into the most challenging issues of public policy through original research and objective analyses that compare the experiences of countries throughout the world.

 The editors are responsible for commissioning and developing titles in this series.
-Volumes currently already under contract or in process include:
+To view all volumes in this series, click here.

 The editors invite submission of manuscripts on a wide-range of international comparative analyses.
-(View a guide for conference papers).
+(View a guide for manuscripts).

 Other PublicationsThe Center for International Policy Exchanges has also published a number of articles that pertain to public policy.
 To view these journal articles, please click here.